jc-prg/birdhouse-cam/README.md

 ## Installation

-* Prepare a Raspberry Pi 3B or new with the latest version of Rasbian
+* Prepare a Raspberry Pi 3B or newer with the latest version of Rasbian
-* Ensure Python 3 is installed
+* Ensure Python 3 and pip3 is installed
 * Install git: ```bash sudo apt-get install git ```
 * Install birdhouse-cam:
 ```bash